MicrosoftDocs/learn/learn-pr/azure/gain-insights-data-kusto-query-language/includes/7-exercise-introduce-variables-let-function.md

 Let statements can be used in a variety of situations.
 On the simplest level, you can define scalar values at the beginning of a query to later be referenced in a query.
 For more complicated uses, you can convert a tabular result to a scalar value to be used as input, or create a tabular output to be used as the tabular input for the query.

-## Construct a scalar `let` statement
+## Define a scalar with a `let` statement

 Recall that previous queries filtered on locations or minimum damage.
-If you want to change these values frequently, it can be useful to define them using a `let` statement at the beginning of the query.
+If you want to change these values, it can be useful to define them using a `let` statement at the beginning of the query.

-The following query uses two `let` statements to define scalar values.
-They are separated by semicolons, and later used in the query.
+The following query uses two `let` statements to define scalar values that will later be used as input parameters in the query.
+The first value is a number, and the second is a string.
+The two `let` statements and the following tabular query statement are each separated by a semicolon.

 Notice the commented-out portions of the query that begin with double forward slashes (`//`).
 Add double forward slashes to each commented-out line.